Running cold email campaigns to cold prospects is not something you decide to start one day and execute the next.

 - Send genuine email content

 Though the emails are sent with the sole purpose of warming up the account, they still need to carry quality content.
-Make the emails look as real as possible because the spam filters are unusually smart, and will mark your emails as spam if they contain random text or gibberish.
+Make the emails look as real as possible because the spam filters are unusually smart and will flag your emails if they contain random text or gibberish.
 You need to ensure that the emails you send have the context that prompts recipients to respond.
 Here’s a list of cold email templates you can use as a reference.

 Pro tip: Follow the below-mentioned best practices when sending the email content: